Go Overseas 2019 scholarship is live now here

 I’m such a huge advocate for travel and studying abroad is a great introduction to living an international life, so I couldn’t wait to share this opportunity.
-Go Overseas, a reviews site for programs abroad that’s a huge lifesaver when it comes to making international travel decisions, is running three scholarships to study abroad in New Zealand: full tuition (+ free flights) for undergrad, post-grad students, and even students in Europe).
+Go Overseas, a review site for programs abroad that’s a huge lifesaver when it comes to making international travel decisions, is running a scholarship to study abroad in New Zealand: full tuition (+ free flights).

 If you’ve been considering studying abroad in New Zealand, this is your chance.
 I promise you it will change your life.
 Here’s how.

 Click here to apply to study abroad in New Zealand in 2019

 1. You’ll start to see your own home country in a new light

 Studying abroad has a profound effect on how you see your own country.